alihassanijr/.dotfiles/README.md

 had way too many dependencies cloned into it, but not as submodules.

 ## What it contains

+### Color scheme
+For some reason I can't get my stuff Monokai enough, so everything will be Monokai themed (specifically Monokai Pro).
+I had to get creative with some of them to get the scheme I wanted though, so don't look for a lot of consistency.

+Both `$LSCOLORS` and my base16 colors are customized; obviously my vim, vifm, kitty, and tmux configs all source a monokai pro scheme.
+Some vim extensions (lightline) and zsh extensions (syntax highlighting, and the agnoster theme) also have such changes.
+I tried adding true color support to any and all schemes that supported it.

+The only thing bothering me was `vifm` (vim file manager) not enabling true color unless `$TERM` was `*-direct`.
+So I alias that (indirectly; zsh complains about me changing `$TERM` even when calling just one script, so I have a bash script
+`vif` that does that calls `vifm` with the appended `-direct`.)
+`vim` and `tmux` all are set up to enable true color, so hooray on that!

 ### Commonrc
 I almost always use zshell with [oh-my-zsh](https://ohmyz.sh/), the exception being certain servers I ssh into.
 (My tmux always uses zshell though.)

-My solution to not having two almost identical config files for bash and zsh was a "common" file: `commonrc`.
+My solution to not having two almost identical rc files for bash and zsh was a common file: `commonrc`.
 That holds most of what I would put in my `bashrc` or `zshrc`.
 Both my `bashrc` and `zshrc` source that file, and the rest of those files are things specific to each shell.